vuejs/v2.vuejs.org/src/api/index.md

 - **Note:**

   Because HTML is case-insensitive, camelCase usage like `v-el:someEl` will be converted to all lowercase.
-You can use `v-el:some-el` which properly sets `this.$refs.someEl`.
+You can use `v-el:some-el` which properly sets `this.$els.someEl`.

 - **Example:**